Baccalaureate Core Committee Policy Development

 Core Education Committee Transitions-based Policies

-There is a need for a policy because the structure and content of the Transitions courses are distinct and are required, by the Faculty Senate, to be similar across all experiences.
-The Core Education Implementation Steering Committee made a number of decisions about how transitions would be provisioned, which are reflected in these policies.
-Critical judgments regarding curriculum in these policies were made by a Task Force of faculty experts on student development.
+There is a need for a policy because the structure and content of the Transitions courses are required, by the Faculty Senate, to include centrally developed materials and to be similar across all experiences[1].
+The Core Education Steering Committee proposed guidelines for how transitions would be provisioned, which are considered in this policy.

-• The catalog description of all Transitions courses will match that of the centralized offering.
+- The catalog description of all Transitions courses will match that of the centralized offerings (CORE 100 or CORE 300).

 Policies about Courses Interaction